CarissaHluchan/rock-paper-scissors/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
-I used my knowledge of supporting functions to reactor the code for better readability.
+I used my knowledge of supporting functions to refactor the code for better readability.
 I learned about setTimeout global functions and how to apply them in JavaScript.
 I tested the games to identify bugs and addressed these.
 One included a function guard to allow for a click to be in progress.